-Credit: See Below

-Students may wish to participate in the Youth Apprenticeship program beginning at the end of 10th grade.
+Credit: See Below Students may wish to participate in the Youth Apprenticeship program after the completion of 10th grade.
 Students must complete 450 hours per school year to earn 1.0 elective credits.
 Credit determination is based on employer ratings and feedback as well as the discretion of the school counselor based on school attendance and performance while participating in the program.
-If a student has a job that is not considered approved through this program they will not receive credit for their work hours.
+Jobs must be approved to fit the criteria of a Youth Apprenticeship with the school counselor.
 Upon completion of the Youth Apprenticeship program students will receive an industry-recognized certificate and will be acknowledged during the end of the year awards ceremony.
+Students must take a class that corresponds to the work they are doing in the apprenticeship.
+All paperwork must be completed for DPI to receive credit.

-\In order to be eligible for Youth Apprenticeship, students must maintain 90% attendance and at least a B average.
+In order to be eligible for Youth Apprenticeship, students must maintain 90% attendance.
+Students must maintain good grades.
+If students are behind or have a failing grade in two consecutive grade checks, they will be suspended from the apprenticeship until they are passing.
+If that happens twice, the student will be removed from the program.
 This will be assessed at each grade check throughout the school year.
 All district requirements, such as state and local testing, class meetings, etc. must also be completed.